-Candidates for valedictorian may not have a grade below an A in any non-weighted class and must not have a grade below a B in any Advanced Placement (AP) or college concurrent course.

-Candidates for Valedictorian must be students of good character.
-Therefore, they must not have had any disciplinary record of suspension and must not have earned any NC's (No Credit) on their transcript.

-8th grade courses transcribed for high school credit shall be calculated in overall GPA.

-In order to be considered for Valedictorian, students must have taken at least one AP or college concurrent enrollment course, or the highest-level core class for which they are eligible, from each of the four core subject areas (English, Math, Science, and Social Studies.)
-Coursework to be considered must be transcribed before second semester of a student's senior year, unless exception has been granted in advance by the high school principal.
+- May not have a grade below an A in any non-weighted class and must not have a grade below a B in any Advanced Placement (AP) or college concurrent course. - Must be students of good character.
+Therefore, they must not have had any disciplinary record of suspension and must not have earned any NC's (No Credit) on their transcript. - 8th grade courses transcripted for high school credit shall be calculated in overall GPA. - Must have taken at least one AP or college concurrent enrollment course, or the highest level core class for which they are eligible, from each of the four core subject areas (English, Math, Science, and Social Studies.) - Coursework to be considered must be transcribed before the second semester of a student's senior year, unless an exception has been granted in advance by the high school principal. - PreAP, AP, and approved college concurrent enrollment courses will be scored on a 5.0 grading scale.